Kumari Temple

 The Kumari Temple (कुमारी मन्दिर) is a local Hindu temple located in Samakhusi, Nepal.
 This is a local temple where people can gather and organize small events, function, Vivaah and many other activities.

 The temple has a 3-story building to store the things as well as conduct the Yoga.
 This is also place for old people service center where people can sing Bhajan and Dance.
 This is extremely helpful for the old people to pass the time.

 Local people of Samakhusi, where they can not go far for their Prayers they come here to Pray.
 From this temple name the area also named as kumari tole.

 History

-This is not very old temple by structure but there was a statue of Devi.
-Locals believe that this is from the 17th Century.
-Now they have made a small temple and building to protect it.
+It was built by king Jaya Prakesh Malla in 1757.
+It was originally used to house the "Living Goddess" the Royal Kumari.
+Now it is mostly used for tourism and ceremonial purposes.